The Best Breast Pump 2018

-Since these new breast pumps are all in beta form, we don’t have any feedback on their efficacy, quality or safety.
+Since a couple of these new breast pumps are in beta form, we don’t have any feedback on their efficacy, quality or safety.
 But we do think these pumps all worth watching, especially the Willow.
 We don’t review products that are in betas, but once these pumps go into production, we’ll update these reviews with our in-depth research and testing!

 Why Trust Us

 We’ve been rating and reviewing breast pumps since 1994.
 In addition to hands on inspections of breast pumps, we have also interviewed lactation consultants and spoken with actual moms about their experiences with pumps.
 We also evaluate consumer reviews posted on sites like Amazon, as well as our own message boards.
 Here’s another key point: we don’t take money from the brands we review.
 No free samples, no sponsors, no “partnerships.”
 Baby Bargains is your independent and unbiased source for expert baby gear reviews.
 We’ve been writing and reviewing baby gear since 1994.
 Yes, that long!

 We evaluate breast pumps with in-depth inspections, checking models for overall quality and ease of use—for example, checking the pump to make sure it’s pulling the correct pressure.
 We also gather significant reader feedback (our book, Baby Bargains has over 1 million copies in print), tracking pumps on quality, cleanability and durability.